 Meaning: “An Upasaka named ‘Sona’ has gifted this cave ‘Supatiththitha’ to the Maha Sangha.”

 denotes the name of the cave.
-Two documents in Brahamin inscription dated Before Christ have been found inside the main Image House (“Budhu Madura” in Sinhalese) in cave No: 4.
-This has been inscribed about 25 ft below the Repledge (Katarama) towards the centre of the cave.
+Two documents in Brahmin inscription dated Before Christ have been found inside the main Image House (“Budhu Madura” in Sinhalese) in cave No: 4.
+This has been inscribed about 25 ft below the Repledge (Katarama) towards the center of the cave.

 1st document